rickkas7/DeepReset/README.md

 ![Power-on-reset](images/por.png)

 The state of the timer at power-up cannot be guaranteed.
-To make sure that the device immediately starts when powered on, a Richtech RT9818 power detector is connected to the RESET pin on the TS555 timer.
+To make sure that the device immediately starts when powered on, a Richtek RT9818 power detector is connected to the RESET pin on the TS555 timer.
 There's a 100K weak pull-up on the pin as the RT9818 is an open-collector active-low output.
 The RT9818 is $0.41 in single quantities.

 You can omit it, however sometimes the device will then go into deep reset at power-up.
 It will recover after 30 seconds, but it's disconcerting when it happens so I like to include the RT9818.